 "I'm guessing that a scheduling system like that might manage storefront inventory; but it may not manage back office products that you would use during client visits.
-It may also be somewhat limited to the amount of information that it collects regarding individual client preferences and history; but I'm not sure.
+It may also be somewhat limited to the amount of information that it collects regarding individual client preferences and history, but I'm not sure.
 I'll have to look into that for you too.
-If an affordable off-the-shelf system does not, I could create an additional small database for you to monitor inventory and to maintain information on your clients.
+If it does not, I could create a small database for you to monitor inventory and to maintain information on your clients.
 We're supposed to come up with a project for my information systems class at the university.
 We could kill two birds with one stone," Connie suggested.